 A trailblazing physician who broke barriers as the first woman and first Hispanic U.S. Surgeon General, championing health for women, children, and minorities.

-Antonia Novello's path to becoming America's doctor was forged through personal adversity.
-Born in Puerto Rico with a congenital colon condition that wasn't corrected until she was 18, she experienced firsthand the gaps in patient care.
-This fueled a fierce determination to heal and to reform.
-After earning her medical degree, she spent years at the National Institutes of Health, becoming a respected expert in pediatric nephrology.
-Her appointment as Surgeon General in 1990 was historic, shattering a glass ceiling.
-She used the position not as a ceremonial post, but as a bully pulpit, launching a forceful campaign against the tobacco industry's targeting of children and young women.
-Her tenure was marked by a hands-on, compassionate approach, focusing on the health of the young, the poor, and those with HIV/AIDS.
-Later, as New York State Health Commissioner, she tackled another set of public health crises with the same directness, cementing her legacy as a relentless advocate for those whose health was often an afterthought.
+Antonia Novello became the 14th Surgeon General of the United States in 1990, the first woman and first Hispanic person to hold the office.
+Born in Puerto Rico in 1944 with a congenital colon condition that went uncorrected until she was 18, she experienced gaps in patient care firsthand.
+She earned her medical degree and spent years at the National Institutes of Health as an expert in pediatric nephrology.
+As Surgeon General, she launched a forceful campaign against the tobacco industry's targeting of children and young women.
+She focused on the health of the young, the poor, and those with HIV/AIDS.
+Later, as New York State Health Commissioner, she tackled public health crises with the same directness.

 1928–1945